Lori10/Loan-Approval-Prediction/README.md

 ## Techniques for handling imbalanced-data

 * Tuning XGBoost including scale_pos_weight parameter which handles imbalanced data.
 * Tuning Random Forest including class_weight parameter.
-It penalizes the cost function (which we want to minimize) higher when the model missclassifies data from the minority class.
+Using class_weight we can assign weights to the minority and majority class.
+Higher weight for minority class means that the error (in the cost function) when missclassifying data from the minority class will be higher.
 * Tuning EasyEnsemble which is a bag of balanced boosted learners.
 This classifier is an ensemble of AdaBoost learners trained on different balanced bootstrap samples.
 The balancing is achieved by random under-sampling.
 * Resample the dataset using SMOTEtomek which is a combination of oversampling and undesampling and tuning XGBoost.

-## Other-used-techniques
+## Other used techniques
 * Object oriented programming is used to build this project in order to create modular and flexible code.
 * Built a client facing API (web application) using Flask.
 * A retraining approach is implemented using Flask framework.